 When you work from home, it becomes much easier to procrastinate and do anything else but work since nobody’s watching you, as it would be in an office.
-To prevent that, start every day with a to-do list, schedule in video calls or anything else that needs to get done that day.
+That’s why it’s important to keep an eye on how you’re spending your hours.
+To prevent wasting time, start every day with a to-do list, schedule in video calls or anything else that needs to get done that day.
 That way you’ll add more structure to your day and maybe even gain more motivation by ticking off the tasks from your to-do, which we all know, is oddly satisfying.
 Also, be very clear about deadlines with your colleagues, so they’re on the same page and you all can work as each other’s accountability partners.
 Set clear and achievable goals and always clarify what you need from others.

 Remember – those who fail to plan, plan to fail.

 Also, you can plan fun events to make work more social and fun for everyone, e.g. Miro has Friday happy hours on Zoom.
 It’s an awesome way to keep the spirits alive during these uncertain times and nurture virtual friendships.